Family Housing Association (Birkenhead & Wirral) Ltd, Marcus House, Marcus Street, Birkenhead, Telephone: 0151 647 5000

 pet.
 The agreement will also make

-it clear that the Association can withdraw the permission at any time should the
+it clear that Family Housing Association can withdraw the permission at any time should the

 tenant’s pet become a nuisance.
 Failure

 of the tenant to comply with their agreement could result in enforcement action

 that could include eviction from the property.

 Accommodation for Pets

 Family Housing Association has a variety of accommodation including houses and flats.
 Some properties have gardens, others yards and some have shared gardens.
 Where a property has exclusive use of a garden or yard it would normally be appropriate for the tenant to keep a cat or dog.